Korean language: Gender

 However, one can still find stronger contrasts between genders within Korean speech.
 Some examples of this can be seen in: (1) the softer tone used by women in speech; (2) a married woman introducing herself as someone's mother or wife, not with her own name; (3) the presence of gender differences in titles and occupational terms (for example, a sajang is a company president, and yŏsajang is a female company president); (4) females sometimes using more tag questions and rising tones in statements, also seen in speech from children.

 Between two people of asymmetric status in Korean society, people tend to emphasize differences in status for the sake of solidarity.
 Koreans prefer to use kinship terms, rather than any other terms of reference.
 In traditional Korean society, women have long been in disadvantaged positions.
 Korean social structure traditionally was a patriarchically dominated family system that emphasized the maintenance of family lines.
 That structure has tended to separate the roles of women from those of men.

-Cho and Whitman (2019) explain that the different categories like male and female in social conditions influence Korean's features.
-What they noticed was the word jagi (자기).
-Before explaining the word jagi, one thing that needs to be clearly distinguished is that jagi can be used in a variety of situations, not all of which mean the same thing, but they depend on the context.
-Parallel variable solidarity and affection move the convention of speech style, especially terms of address that Jagi (자기 'you') has emerged as a gender-specific second-person pronoun used by women.
-However, young Koreans use the word jagi to their lovers or spouses regardless of gender.
-Among middle-aged women, the word jagi is sometimes used to call someone who is close to them.
+Cho and Whitman (2019) explore how categories such as male and female and social context influence Korean's features.
+For example, they point out that usage of jagi (자기 you) is dependent on context.
+Among middle-aged women, jagi is used to address someone who is close to them, while young Koreans use jagi to address their lovers or spouses regardless of gender.